VPN Questions, Honest Answers

 • Public WiFi snoopers can't intercept your traffic

 A VPN does NOT make you anonymous.
-The VPN provider can still see your traffic (which is why choosing a trustworthy, no-logs VPN matters).
+The VPN provider can still see your traffic (which is why choosing a trustworthy, no-logs VPN matters enormously).
+But with the right one, you can open your laptop at a café knowing your connection is encrypted before the page even loads.

 Are free VPNs safe?